UCNot/churi/README.md

 The `ChURI` class is read-only.
 It disallows URI manipulations.

-To build Charge URI a tagged template can be used.
+To build Charged URI a tagged template can be used.

-The following code snipped can be used to reconstruct the URL from example above:
+The following code reconstructs the URI from example above:

 ```typescript
 import { churi } from '@hatsy/churi';